LSSTDESC/rubin_globus_compute/globus_configuration/flows/README.md

 # Globus Flows Registration

-This folder provides instructions on how to register and execute a 3-step Globus Flow that 1) transfers a folder from a Globus collection to another collection at the HPC facility, 2) triggers a computation within an LSST/DESC container running on a compute node, and 3) transfers the result folder back to the original collection.
+This folder provides instructions on how to register and execute a Globus Flow to transfer files and trigger analysis on Polaris.

 **Prerequisites**: The following instructions assume that you already have:
 1. a Globus Compute endpoint deployed and running on Polaris,